nptcl/npt/docs/md/A3_Arguments.md

 ## --version

 Outputs compile information for npt.
-It is not shown in the `--help`, but there is a `--version-script` argument to make it easier to read in scripts.
+There is also an argument `--version-script` that is formatted to be more machine-readable, such as a script.
-The output is almost the same, but the treatment of spaces and tabs is different.
+The output is almost the same, but the script version contains slightly more information.

 ## --core